bfrymire/crispy/docs/Extending-Crispy.md

 ## Quiet on Success, Verbose on Failure

-As your project grows and more tests are added, more messages are printed to the [Output Window](https://manual.yoyogames.com/Introduction/The_Output_Window.htm).
+As your project grows and more tests are added, more messages may be printed to the [Output Window](https://manual.yoyogames.com/Introduction/The_Output_Window.htm).
 This will make the Output Window filled with a bunch of noise.
 You'll adapt to seeing the messages and begin to ignore them.
 You can overcome this by having a message box pop up only if a test failed.

 We can do so by passing a function to your `TestRunner.tearDown()`, which will override the `tearDown()` method of your `TestRunner`.